BastienRodz/TMDB-React-App/README.md

 - The MovieDB API
 - I18N
 - CSS Modules
+- Cypress

 ## Testing

-To run tests for the Fresh Tomatoes application, follow these steps:
+To run tests for TheMovieDB-React-App, follow these steps:

 1. Navigate to the project directory: